By Parsa Zadeh, DDS

 Early on in history, human adult teeth would last a lifetime — which was only a handful of decades.
 Thanks to advances in medical technology, hygiene and sublimation of nature, this “lifetime” has been extended to the better part of a century, and the masticatory demands of human beings have changed tremendously as well.

 There are many reasons one would lose permanent teeth.
 Now that we live longer and eat cooked, refined and soft food, we have to take measures to prevent premature destruction and loss of our teeth.
 Most permanent teeth are lost due to neglect, some are lost due to wear and tear, and a small percentage are lost due to accidents.
-As I will explain later, sometimes for medical and /or financial reasons we decide to remove teeth that are otherwise serviceable or salvageable.
+As I will explain later, we sometimes decide for medical or financial reasons to remove teeth that are otherwise serviceable or salvageable.

-Excessive wear and tear: No matter how good our hygiene is and how good the dentistry we receive is, certain habits like chewing gum and night time grinding and clenching can breakdown the teeth to the point that they are not salvageable.
+No matter how good our hygiene is and how good the dentistry we receive is, certain habits like chewing gum and nighttime grinding and clenching can break down the teeth to the point that they are not salvageable.

-Intentional Extraction: Sometimes, due to financial and other considerations, we may choose to remove a tooth that may otherwise be repairable.
-There are situations that it takes several thousand dollars and weeks of waiting for tissues to heal up to save a tooth, while removing it and adding it to the bridge or partial may cost a fraction of that in time and money.
+Sometimes, due to financial and other considerations, we may choose to remove a tooth that may otherwise be repairable.
+There are situations that it takes several thousand dollars and weeks of waiting for tissues to heal up to save a tooth, while removing it and adding a bridge or partial denture may cost a fraction of that in time and money.

 More frequently, we may choose to replace an infected or broken tooth with an implant rather than saving that tooth for a more predictable and longer lasting outcome.

 Dental implants, crowns and bridges can restore a natural look.